A B O U T S U B M I S S I O N S

 Furthermore, I edited a special 25 Cherita feature prior to the launch of the cherita for Atlas Poetica.
 This special feature of 25 heartfelt cherita can be read on Atlas Poetica’s website.

-Having said all the above, the best way to be inspired by cherita is to read one or several of our editions available in our BOOKSHOP or on Amazon.
-I have selected and showcased cherita to show how flexible this form really is within all of the books.
+Having said all the above, the best way to be inspired by cherita is to read any of our Cherita anthologies available from our BOOKSHOP or Amazon.
+I have selected and showcased cherita to show how flexible and exciting this form really is, within all of the books.

 *